 In many minority communities, mental health problems are increased by less access to care, cultural stigma, and are more likely to use emergency departments (minorities are more likely to reach an extreme point like suicidality, panic attacks, heart attacks, due to mental health issues).

-Despite advances in health equity, disparities in mental health care continue.
-It is also the case that in minority and marginalized communities, mental health is often considered a taboo, weakness, or something a higher power will heal.
+Despite advances in health equity, disparities in mental health care continue over time.
+It is also the case that in minority and marginalized communities, mental health is often considered a taboo, a weakness, or something a higher power will heal.
 For many of these reasons, in 2008, July was named National Minority Mental Health Awareness Month!

 Mental Health America has compiled information on its website to assist various communities:

-- Understand the basics about mental health issues among different minority groups;
+- Understand the basics of mental health issues among different minority groups;

 - Understand policy issues and positions relevant to minority populations; and

 “From personal experiences as a first-generation, gay, Haitian-American cisgender male, all the intersections of my identities have impacted my journey with anxiety and depression.
 My experience with these conditions is not a character flaw or weakness–it is simply one of the rich layers of my identity.
 As an adolescent, acknowledging my own challenges with my mental health was not a part of my culture.
 It took research and discovering other people with journeys like mine to overcome the stigma and get help.
 Recovery is absolutely possible with proper treatment.”– (Jean-Phillipe Regis, 2017)

 At Clarity Clinic, we have highly trained staff who specialize in psychotherapy and psychiatry services.
 To learn more about how we can support your mental health, call Clarity Clinic at (312) 815-9660 or schedule an appointment today.